Permanent Relief From Recurring Pain

 Often times, pain returns due to past faulty movement patterns showing up during physical activity.

 Stress and unresolved emotions associated with the injury can also cause more compensations in movement to avoid the pain.
-These, when subconscious, can lead to self-sabotaging actions that brings one back to the chronic pain cycle.
+These, when subconscious, become invisible energetic forces that can lead to self-sabotaging actions that brings one back to the chronic pain cycle.

-Repetitive patterns in occurrences of incidents in daily life also results in stress, which nutrition and lifestyle habits can only address the symptoms but not the root cause.
-These patterns are caused by the individuals' preferences towards the use of certain brain functions over the others, resulting in a thinking pattern that cause similar reactions and responses giving rise to similar outcomes.
+Repetitive patterns in occurrences of incidents in daily life also results in common stress patterns, which nutrition and lifestyle habits can only address the symptoms but not the root cause.
+These patterns are caused by the individuals' preferences towards the use of certain cognitive functions over the others, resulting in a thought pattern that cause similar reactions and responses giving rise to similar outcomes.

 The solution to these problems to stop pain from returning are: